Contact Us

 Let's start our simplicity series by talking about saying no.

-While most of us are not good at this, some people are naturals at saying 'no.' If you aren't one of those lucky folks, read on.
+While most of us are not good at this, some are comfortable saying 'no.' If you aren't one of those lucky folks, read on.

 I saw an article recently that said billionaires say 'no' more often than they say 'yes' (is this because they have more opportunities to say 'yes' than the rest of us?).
 According to the article, billionaires are very clear about what they'll say yes to and what they'll say no to.